MicrosoftDocs/architecture-center/docs/guide/multitenant/service/container-apps.md

 This approach is generally very cost-efficient and requires the least operational overhead since there are fewer resources to manage.

 However, to be able to use this isolation model, your application code must be multitenancy-aware.
 This isolation model doesn't guarantee any isolation at the network, compute, monitoring or data level.
 Tenant isolation must be handled by your application code.
-This approach might also be subject to the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml).
+This model is not appropriate for hostile, multi-tenant workloads.

 > [!NOTE]
 > The [Deployment Stamps pattern](../../../patterns/deployment-stamp.yml) is useful when different tenants are on different costing models.
 For example, tenants might be assigned to shared or dedicated Container Apps environments depending on their pricing tier.
 This deployment strategy allows you to go beyond the limits of Azure Container Apps for a single subscription per region and scale linearly as the number of tenants grow.